keyboard_arrow_up

 Shielded Cables

-Cables that have shields, such as braids or foils, to prevent EMI from entering or exiting the cable.
+Cables wrapped in protective layers, such as braids or foils, to prevent electromagnetic interference (EMI) from affecting the signal within or escaping from the cable.

 Rated Current